-Setting Meaning Example target The default Perforce Server (P4D) to which commands are sent unless overridden by other settings in the configuration file. target = [protocol:]host:port; listen The address on which the Perforce Broker listens for commands from Perforce client applications. listen = [protocol:][host:]port; directory The home directory for the Perforce Broker.
-Other paths specified in the broker configuration file must be relative to this location. directory = path; logfile Path to the Perforce Broker logfile. logfile = path;

-Setting Meaning Example debug-level Level of debugging output to log.
-Overrides the value specified by the -v option and P4DEBUG. debug-level = server=1; admin-name The name of your Perforce Administrator.
+Setting Meaning Example target The default Perforce Server (P4D) to which commands are sent unless overridden by other settings in the configuration file. target = [protocol:]host:port;

+Setting Meaning Example listen The address on which the Perforce Broker listens for commands from Perforce client applications. listen = [protocol:][host:]port; directory The home directory for the Perforce Broker.
+Other paths specified in the broker configuration file must be relative to this location. directory = path; logfile Path to the Perforce Broker logfile. logfile = path; debug-level Level of debugging output to log.
+Overrides the value specified by the -v option and P4DEBUG .
+You can specify more than one value; see example. debug-level = server=1; debug-level = server=1, time=1, rpl=3; admin-name The name of your Perforce Administrator.
 This is displayed in certain error messages. admin-name = "P4 Admin"; admin-email An email address where users can contact their Perforce Administrator.
-This address is displayed to users when broker coniguration problems occur. admin-email = admin@example.com; admin-phone The telephone number of the Perforce Administrator. admin-phone = nnnnnnn; redirection The redirection mode to use: selective or pedantic . redirection = selective; In selective mode, redirection is permitted within a session until one command has been executed against the default (target) server.
+This address is displayed to users when broker configuration problems occur. admin-email = admin@example.com; admin-phone The telephone number of the Perforce Administrator. admin-phone = nnnnnn ; redirection The redirection mode to use: selective or pedantic .
+In selective mode, redirection is redirection = selective; permitted within a session until one command has been executed against the default (target) server.
 From then on, all commands within that session run against the default server and are not redirected.
 In pedantic mode, all requests for redirection are honored.
-The default mode is selective . service-user An optional user account by which the broker authenticates itself when communicating with a target server. service-user = svcbroker; The broker configuration does not include a setting for specifying a password as this is considered insecure.
+The default mode is selective . service-user An optional user account by which the broker authenticates itself when communicating with a target server. service-user = svcbroker;

+Setting Meaning Example The broker configuration does not include a setting for specifying a password as this is considered insecure.
 Use the p4 login -u service-user -p command to generate a ticket.
 Store the displayed ticket value in a file, and then set the ticket-file setting to the path of that file.
-To provide continuous operation of the broker, the service-user user should be included in a group that has its Timeout

-Setting Meaning Example setting set to unlimited.
+To provide continuous operation of the broker, the service-user user should be included in a group that has its Timeout setting set to unlimited .
 The default ticket timeout is 12 hours. ticket-file An optional alternate location for P4TICKETS files. ticket-file = /home/ p4broker/.p4tickets; compress Compress connection between broker and server.
 Over a slow link such as a WAN, compression can increase performance.
 If the broker and the server are near to each other (and especially if they reside on the same physical machine), then bandwidth is not an issue, and compression should be disabled to spare CPU cycles. compress = false; altserver An optional alternate server to help reduce the load on the target server.
 The name assigned to the alternate server is used in command handler specifications .
-See "Alternate server definitions" on page 72.
-Multiple altserver settings may apper in the broker configuration file, one for each alternate server. altserver name { target=[protocol:]host:port }; Each altserver setting must appear on one line.
+See "Alternate server definitions" on page 78 . altserver name { target=[protocol:]host:port }; Each altserver setting must appear on one line.
+Multiple altserver settings may appear in the broker configuration file, one for each alternate server.